maryannh/camjam-kit-1/worksheet.md

         print("Released")
     ```

-1. Run the code and this time, nothing will happen until you press the button, when you'll see "Pressed", then when you let go it will say "Released".
-This will pursue each time the button is pressed, but rather than continuously printing one or the other, it only does it once per press.
+1. When you run the code this time, nothing will happen until you press the button, when you'll see "Pressed", then when you let go it will say "Released".
+This will occur each time the button is pressed, but rather than continuously printing one or the other, it only does it once per press.

 ## Add an LED